 What is software development?

-The process of creating, designing, developing, documenting, testing, and maintaining software applications, frameworks, and other components is known as software development.
+Software development is the process of creating, designing, developing, documenting, testing, and maintaining software applications, frameworks, and other components.
 Software development, at its most basic level, is the act of creating and maintaining source code.
 As a result, software development might include tasks like research, new development, prototyping, revisions, software engineering, and maintenance, as well as any other software product or application.

 Software developers, programmers, and engineers most commonly work on software.
 They oversee the whole Software Development Life Cycle (SDLC), which includes working with cross-functional teams, converting requirements into features, managing development processes and teams, and performing software testing and maintenance.